Sumitomo Mitsui Trust Holdings Inc. Buys Shares of 3,825 ICF International, Inc. (NASDAQ:ICFI)

 Insider Buying and Selling at ICF International

 In other ICF International news, CEO John Wasson sold 2,500 shares of the company’s stock in a transaction dated Wednesday, September 28th.
 The shares were sold at an average price of $105.77, for a total transaction of $264,425.00.
 Following the completion of the sale, the chief executive officer now directly owns 29,240 shares in the company, valued at $3,092,714.80.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-In other news, CEO John Wasson sold 2,500 shares of the company’s stock in a transaction dated Wednesday, September 28th.
+In other ICF International news, CEO John Wasson sold 2,500 shares of the company’s stock in a transaction dated Wednesday, September 28th.
 The shares were sold at an average price of $105.77, for a total transaction of $264,425.00.
-Following the completion of the transaction, the chief executive officer now owns 29,240 shares of the company’s stock, valued at $3,092,714.80.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Following the completion of the sale, the chief executive officer now directly owns 29,240 shares in the company, valued at $3,092,714.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Also, insider James C. M. Morgan sold 900 shares of the company’s stock in a transaction dated Monday, October 3rd.
 The shares were sold at an average price of $110.07, for a total transaction of $99,063.00.
 Following the transaction, the insider now directly owns 39,270 shares of the company’s stock, valued at approximately $4,322,448.90.
 The disclosure for this sale can be found here.
 Insiders sold 11,500 shares of company stock worth $1,231,114 over the last ninety days.
 Company insiders own 2.60% of the company’s stock.

 ICF International Profile